montaque-reynolds/montaque-reynolds.github.io/docs/Discussions/week-08.md

 ##### 8.1 Explain how virtue ethics differs from other approaches to ethics.

+P. i.
+An action is right iff it is in accordance with a moral rule or prin- ciple.

+P.2.
+A moral rule is one that ...

+(i) is laid on us by God

+or

+(ii) is required by natural law.

+(iii) is laid on us by reason

+or

+(iv) is required by rationality

+or

+(v) would command universal rational acceptance

+or

+(vi) would be the object of choice of all rational beings

+Act-utilitarianism begins with a premise that of right action:

+P. i.
+An action is right iff it promotes the best consequences

+P. i.
+An action is right iff it is what a virtuous agent would do in the circumstances.'

+P. i a.
+A virtuous agent is one who acts virtuously, that is, one who has and exercises the virtues.

+P. 2.
+A virtue is a character trait a human being needs to flourish or live well.

 ##### 8.2 Describe some key virtues and apply them to concrete situations.

 ##### 8.3 Explain how the idea of the golden mean functions in virtue ethics.